arpadbuermen/OpenVAF/README.md

 Start Visual Studio x64 native command prompt.
 Run CMake, use Ninja as build system.
 Do not use default (nmake) because for me it always built the Debug version, even when I specified Release.
-Replace `e:\llvm` with the path where you want yout LLVM and Clang binaries and libraries to be installed.
+Replace `e:\llvm` with the path where you want your LLVM and Clang binaries and libraries to be installed.
 ```
 cmake -G Ninja -S llvm-project-llvmorg-15.0.7\llvm -B build -DCMAKE_INSTALL_PREFIX=e:\LLVM -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD="X86;ARM;AArch64" -DLLVM_ENABLE_PROJECTS="llvm;clang"
 ```